pret/pokecrystal/docs/vc_patch.md

 ## vc/pokecrystalvc.patch.template

 The `.patch.template` file is used to create the `.patch` file.
-Many numeric values in the `.patch` file are derived from the values of labels, constants, and ROM content; these values are abstracted into *commands* that get evaluated by `tools/make_patch` and turned into their actual values.
+Many numeric values in the `.patch` file are derived from the values of labels, constants, and ROM content; these values are abstracted into *commands* that get evaluated by `tools/make_patch` to output symbolic names as their actual values, formatted to match the original `.patch` file.

 ## tools/make_patch.c